oronymzy/tips/docs/glossry.md

 : A sequence of program instructions that performs a specific task, packaged as a unit.
 This unit can then be used in programs wherever that particular task should be performed.
 It may be defined within a single program, or separately in a [library](https://en.wikipedia.org/wiki/Library_(computer_science)) that can be used by many programs.
 In different programming languages, a subroutine may be called a **procedure**, a **function**, a **routine**, a [method](https://en.wikipedia.org/wiki/Method_(computing)), or a **subprogram**.
 The generic term **callable unit** is sometimes used.[^subroutinedef1] [^subroutinedef-note1]
 : Subroutines have [arity](#aritydef).

+**symbol** {: #symboldef }
+: count noun
+: A waveform, a state or a significant condition of a communication channel that persists for a fixed period of time.
+It may be described as either a pulse in digital baseband transmission or a tone in passband transmission using modems.
+A sending device places symbols on the channel at a fixed and known symbol rate, and the receiving device has the job of detecting the sequence of symbols in order to reconstruct the transmitted [data](#datumdef).
+There may be a direct correspondence between a symbol and a small unit of data.
+For example, each symbol may encode one or several binary digits or 'bits'.
+The data may also be represented by the transitions between symbols, or even by a sequence of many symbols.[^symboldef-note1]

 **trailing** {: #trailingdef }
 : adjective
 : Occuring at the end[^trailingdef] of a line.